-We never want a child to remain in Oranga Tamariki’s care as a permanent solution.
+We never want a child to remain in the care of Oranga Tamariki as a permanent solution.
 So we work towards a permanency goal to ensure they have a safe, stable home.
 This decision needs to be made with others involved in the life of the child and needs to be agreed by the Family Court.
 This could mean:

-- The child is permanently cared for by someone who is not part of their whānau, hapū or iwi but is committed to their long term care
+- the child is permanently cared for by someone who is not part of their whānau, hapū or iwi but is committed to their long-term care, or

-- An older young person is supported towards living independently.
+- the young person is supported towards living independently.

 As per the legislation and our policy and practice, the preference is for whānau care, including the parents wherever this is safe and possible.